apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 |I do not use external services in my Airflow DAGs| 18|5.84% |

-It’s not surprising that AWS is leading the way as they are considered the most mature cloud provider.
+It’s not surprising that Amazon Web Services is leading the way as they are considered the most mature cloud provider.
 Internal system and other Apache products on the next two positions are quite understandable if we take into account that the majority uses Airflow for ETL processes.